lblain622/SWEN746-Proj/README.md

 *Manage services*
   * Freelancers will be able to create, delete and manage a service they want to provide to other students.
 Students will also be able to see what services are available from what student.

-* Registration
-     *  Description 1..
-* Login
-     *  Description 1..
 *Filtering / Searching services*
   * A student will be able to compare other services available.

 *Scheduling the services*
   * A freelance student should be able to schedule a service to a designated student.

 * Manage notifications
 * Simple messaging
 * Review/ Rating System